 Keep traffic flow in mind, however, when setting up your layout.
 You can angle furniture and cheat if off the wall but only if people can move around freely in the space.

 "Sometimes the best solution is to have the window act as a feature wall and put the furniture against it," says Birgit Klein of Birgit Klein Interiors.
 "When dressed with a great curtain and a tailored bed, the furniture placement becomes intentional."
-Case in point, Emily Henderson's own master bedroom is anchored around a gorgeous set of inset windows, framed by draperies.

-Scale is everything
+Scale is Everything

 When shopping for furniture in stores or online, designers never leave home without a tape measure, and they always reference measurements when considering a space.
 Most also use CAD programs to completely diagram out the rooms they're creating, though most laypeople don't have access to these types of resources.